adampolar/ControllerServer/README.md

 <h1>ControllerServer</h1>
 ControllerServer is a pluggable websocket server that you can run on your local machine which can inform the browser of what your peripheral devices are doing.
+The server currently reports to port 51343 although this will be made configurable.
 Currently there are the following plugins found in the the Controllers folder.
 <h2>Plugins</h2>